Eliminating mobile "Bill-Shock"

 After looking into all the tasks required to setup an account and discussing with management, we decided that purchasing a foreign number is not necessary on setup, since it's pretty tedious to do on initial setup.

 A core offering by KnowRoaming is called Call Forwarding, a service that allows you to get calls on your home while abroad.
-To enrol in this service, a user would have to purchase a phone number their home region, and set up forwarding on their home SIM.
+To enroll in this service, a user would have to purchase a phone number their home region, and set up forwarding on their home SIM.
 Since several users were confused at why they would have to purchase a local number for a roaming service, we decided to re-brand the service as ReachMe, which cost a monthly fee and required a single button press to activate in app.

 For a user to know that they're "Ready to Roam", we would need to provide good feedback.
 Early sketches showed this as a basic checklist, but later involved more elegant representations of these steps.